InternetNZ

 InternetNZ (officially Internet New Zealand Inc., formerly the Internet Society of New Zealand) is a not-for-profit open membership organisation and the designated manager for the .nz country code top-level internet domain.
 It also supports the development of New Zealand's internet through policy, community grants, research, and events.

 About

 As the designated manager for the .nz top level internet domain, InternetNZ represents New Zealand at a global level.
-It supports the development of New Zealand's internet through policy, grants and loans to individuals and organisations, research, and events.
+It supports the development of New Zealand's internet through policy and grants to individuals and organisations, research, and events.
 Part of the work of InternetNZ is advocacy and commentary.
 It makes submissions to New Zealand Select Committees, and in 2020 commented on the legislative process of the Films, Videos, and Publications Classification (Urgent Interim Classification of Publications and Prevention of Online Harm) Amendment Bill, which is an update to a 1993 Act.

 Organisational structure

 The full name of InternetNZ is Internet New Zealand Incorporated and it is a registered incorporated society in New Zealand.
 It is a non-profit society with charitable status and is overseen by a council.
 It has a subsidiary organisation, the Domain Name Commission Ltd (DNCL).
 The Domain Name Commission supports the work of InternetNZ including administering an independent dispute resolution service.